Vishal-S-14/Weather-Station/README.md

 ---

 ## Project Overview
-**Weather-Station** is an Android app designed to provide up-to-date weather conditions for your current location as well as any chosen city, not just the initially listed three locations.
+**Weather-Station** is an Android app designed to provide up-to-date weather conditions for your current location as well as any chosen city.

 The project demonstrates how to combine **location services**, **runtime permissions**, **REST APIs**, and **JSON parsing** in a real mobile application.